NextChai/FURYBot/README.md

 Unfortunately, I am including the list of profanity based words in the repo.
 This is strictly for educational purposes, and is not something that should be used to be abused.

+# Features
+Auto moderation of members who:

+- Have a bad status,
+- have a NSFW pfp,
+- or post links.

 # Credit
 - [Source](https://github.com/NextChai/FURYBot/blob/main/cogs/commands.py#L26-L64) command, and [Message Auto Blocking](https://github.com/NextChai/FURYBot/blob/main/bot.py#L72-L135) used from [Robo Danny](https://github.com/Rapptz/RoboDanny/)